 Use local estate agents that specialise in coastal properties – these companies can give you good local knowledge of facilities in the area so that you’re buying somewhere with a sea view that isn’t too remote.
 Staying away from tourist beaches and popular ports could also save you money.

 You can also save money on a sea view by not buying directly on the beachfront.
 You may be able to get a property a few blocks in that still have a sea view – other houses may partially distort this, but at least you’ll still get a glimmer of the sea to wake up to.
 Generally, properties become less expensive once you go 100m inland, but a dramatic view from a clifftop far away may still push up pricing.

 Consider a fixer-upper

 It would be best if you tried visiting auctions selling foreclosures, as well as shopping with agencies that focus on selling fixer-uppers.
-Articles such as this one from Business Insider, show that you can get these types of properties by the sea – you may just need some persistence.
+Articles such as this one from Business Insider, show that you can get these types of properties by the sea – you may need some persistence.

 Consider a new build

 Many new builds are also better designed to maximise sea views with large windows and glass patio doors.
 Whilst you can sometimes renovate older properties to improve their sea views, you may spend more overall than opting for a new build that already has these views.

 Hire a surveyor

 Older properties near the sea may have also suffered previous damage from salt in the air or flooding, which could have weakened the structure of the building – a surveyor may also be able to warn you if this damage is likely to need serious repairs in the future.
-There are surveyors out there such as Wallace Surveying that specialise in coastal properties.
-You will have to pay to get a property surveyed, but this cost could prevent you buying the wrong property, potentially saving you thousands in the long run.
+There are surveyors out there that specialise in coastal properties.
+You will have to pay to get a property surveyed, but this cost could prevent you from buying the wrong property, potentially saving you thousands in the long run.

 Turn your seaside home into an investment